Skip to main content

 Differences Between The Chabacano of Zamboanga and the Chavacano in Cavite city

 Just a few hours ago, I encountered a very interesting blog called Habla Chabacano.
-The said blog is about Cavite city and it's Chabacano.
+The said blog is about Cavite city and it's Chavacano.
 I found this amusing because I speak Chabacano de Zamboanga.
 As I read the posts in Habla Chabacano (which were partly in Chabacano), I quickly spotted the differences/similarities between the two Chabacanos.

 First off, the Chavacano of Cavite looks more Spanish sounding than that of Zamboanga.
 The sentence structure is also closer to Spanish.